How to create the best landing pages for Shopify?

 Take a look at your browser tab bar – how many times a day you open a new one in the background and forget about it?
 Keeping the design cohesive makes it easy for them to associate the landing page with the ad seen before.

-C) Start with Catchy Headline
+C) Start with catchy headline

 If your landing page’s a book, then the headline is a cover.
 You know what they say about not judging the book, but the fact is, we all do this every now and then.
 To make a good first impression on your visitors, treat the headline as its the most important thing you’ll ever say to them.

 Remember that it usually takes no more than 3 seconds to decide, if the landing page is interesting enough to stay on it.
 Usually it’s enough, because if the headline is boring, then there’s little to no chance that the rest of a page will turn the tide.
-Learn more on how to write catchy headlines for your landing page!

-D) Include High-quality Visuals
+D) Include high-quality visual

 A landing page design has to be fulfilled with great visuals – high quality (and original, if it’s possible) photos and videos.
 Say a big no to stock images – their only pro is that they are easy to get, nothing more.
 The internet is literally flooded with all-the-same pictures, which is a terrible trend from both users and search engines point of view.